 On wet Saturdays, her Gran used to take her to the Peoples Palace and round the humid glasshouses of the Winter Gardens.
 She had loved that and on special occasions they would go across the city to the Botanics.
 Travelling by the underground, her Gran would hold her hand all the way, telling her stories to keep the subterranean bogey men at bay while the train rocked its way west beneath the city.
 She could still remember the unique smell and rattling of the old trains with the wooden seats.

 Tears blurring her sight, she looked across the worn and split lino.
 Stretching away from her feet it seemed to sum up her life so far; broken and poorly patched, even the duck tape used in a vain attempt to hold it together was frayed and dirty.
 Nineteen sixties in the east end of Glasgow was no place for a single mother, certainly not a Catholic one whose man had disappeared the moment she told him she was pregnant.
 The whole sexual revolution seemed to have missed this part of the world.

 “Whit dae ye expect fae a proddie” her mum had said.
 “Git rid o’it afore it’s too late.
 Ah dinnae want a prodestant bastard in ma hoose!” she was yelling now.

-“That’s no very Catholic is it?” she had screamed back, “Folk urnae born catholic or prodestant ur they?”
+“That’s no very Catholic, is it?
+No’very forgiving!” she had screamed back, “Folk urnae born Catholic or prodestant ur they?”

 “The bairn’s mine an’ am keepin’ it!” she yelled at her mother’s retreating back.